nirucon/nirucon-alpi/README.md

 6. **Noir Theme and Icons**
    - Installs noir themes and icons for a stylish, dark appearance.

-## Optional Configurations

-- **Browser:** Optionally install Brave browser.
-- **Music Streaming:** Optionally install Spotify.
-- **Nextcloud Sync:** Optionally install the Nextcloud client.
-- **DAW Applications:** Optionally install DAW software (Reaper) and configure realtime-privileges + latency scripts.
-- **Web Development:** Optionally install development tools like Bluefish and Filezilla for sftp/ftp.
-- **Media Editing:** Optionally install tools for image and video editing such as GIMP, Kdenlive, OBS.
-- **Communication:** Optionally install communication apps like Thunderbird, Signal, Irssi.

 ## Suckless Installation

-The script will set up various suckless applications, including:
+The script will set up various suckless software with my "noir theming", including:
-- **DWM (Dynamic Window Manager)**
+- **dwm (Dynamic Window Manager)**
 - **dmenu (Dynamic Menu)**
 - **st (Simple Terminal)**
 - **slock (Simple Lock)**

 It also installs and configures additional scripts like nirubar-dwm and dotfiles for a customized experience.

+Nirubar - status bar for dwm: https://github.com/nirucon/nirubar-dwm

 ## Noir Theme and Icons